Bostads-AB-Mimer/onecore-property-management/README.md

 # Introduction

-Microservice for property information in Yggdrasil.
+Microservice for property management in ONECore.

 ## Installation